binaryage/totalfinder-i18n/readme.md

 > And do you see Finder.app in MYLANGUAGE?
 First, double check you have MYLANGUAGE as top-most language in the `System Preferences > Language & Text > Language` list.
 Second, please note that TotalFinder is a plugin for Finder.app and it inherits preferred language from Finder.app.
 Finder.app does not pick MYLANGUAGE in case there is not language folder present here `/System/Library/CoreServices/Finder.app/Contents/Resources/MYLANGUAGE.lproj`.
 You may create empty folder by hand or you may fix this by running `sudo rake normalize` task, which will create missing folders in `/System/Library/CoreServices/Finder.app/Contents/Resources` according to language folders available in TotalFinder's Resources.
 Hope this helped.

 ### How do I keep my fork in sync with [binaryage/totalfinder-i18n](http://github.com/binaryage/totalfinder-i18n)?
->You can use the automatic sync file like this `cd /path/to/git/local/repo` and then `./sync.sh`
+>You can use the automatic sync file like this `cd /path/to/git/local/repo` and then `./sync.sh` or do it the old-man way:
 > Cd into your local repo and define new remote server pointing to my repo (which will be read-only for you).
 Then you may pull from it and merge it into your repo as you wish.
 >
 > Initial step: `git remote add ba git://github.com/binaryage/totalfinder-i18n.git`